 She holds a Master’s from Goucher College and a Bachelor’s from Carnegie-Mellon.
 Ruley has also earned professional certificates in fundraising from Indiana University and Rollins College.

-MARION T. YONGUE, CAP® IS THE ASSISTANT VICE PRESIDENT OF DEVELOPMENT FOR GIFT PLANNING AT THE UNIVERSITY OF SOUTH FLORIDA.
+MARION T. YONGUE, CAP® IS THE ASSOCIATE VICE PRESIDENT OF DEVELOPMENT AT THE UNIVERSITY OF SOUTH FLORIDA.
 HE WORKS WITH INDIVIDUALS TO CREATE CHARITABLE ESTATE PLANS TO TRANSFORM LIVES.
-HE HAS WORKED AS A PHILANTHROPIC ADVISOR FOR OVER 16 YEARS WITH PRIOR ROLES AT WEDU (FLORIDA WEST COAST PUBLIC BROADCASTING, INC.) AND THE MOFFITT CANCER CENTER FOUNDATION.
+HE HAS WORKED AS A PHILANTHROPIC ADVISOR FOR OVER 19 YEARS WITH PRIOR ROLES AT WEDU (FLORIDA WEST COAST PUBLIC BROADCASTING, INC.) AND THE MOFFITT CANCER CENTER FOUNDATION.